openfab-lab/openfab/README.md

 - Empowerment.
 OpenFab is a tool for the community that empowers its members: production means, trainings, learning from peers, ...
 It's a virtuous spiral, the community makes members greater which in return makes the community better and so forth.

-If you want more elements, you can read this [document](https://github.com/openfab-lab/openfab/wiki/Context).
+If you want more information, you can read this [document](https://github.com/openfab-lab/openfab/wiki/Context).

 ## Contributing